 Typically, unlimited broadband isn’t much more expensive than internet deals that have limited data restrictions.
-It might be worth considering if you don’t want the potential hassle of an extra charge when you run out, or if you use lots of internet.
+It might be worth considering if you don’t want the potential hassle of an extra charge when you run out of data, or if you use lots of internet.
 If you’re big on online streaming, like Netflix or Stan, you should consider an unlimited connection.

 If you want to not worry about running through all your data, these plans are for you.

-The following table shows a selection of published unlimited Basic Evening Speed (NBN 12) and Standard Evening Speed (NBN 25) plans in Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
-Use our comparison tool to see plans from a range of other providers.
+The following table shows a selection of published unlimited Basic Evening Speed (NBN 12) and Standard Evening Speed (NBN 25) plans in Canstar Blue’s database, listed in order of monthly cost (including discounted prices), from the lowest to highest, and then by alphabetical order of provider.
+Use our comparison tool to see plans from a range of other providers or visit our unlimited NBN plans page to compare plans chosen by our telco experts.
 This is a selection of products with links to referral partners.

 NBN Speed tiers – explained

-The way NBN plans are sold is in tiers based on speed.
-Essentially, you pay more for a faster speed.
-Those faster speeds are great if you’re heavy on your bandwidth usage, and you’ll certainly notice a difference if you like to watch movies or TV shows.
+The way NBN plans are sold is in tiers based on the potential speed.
+This also means that you will pay more for a plan with a faster speed.
+Those faster speeds are great if you use a lot of your bandwidth, and you’ll certainly notice a difference if you like to watch movies or TV shows through streaming apps that require an internet connection.
 We’ll just quickly break down the differences in speeds so that you know which plan is right for you.

 NBN 12, otherwise known as the Basic Evening Speed, is the lowest speed NBN plan available on the market.
 With this connection, you won’t necessarily see a huge difference compared to an ADSL2+ connection.
 This speed is ideal if your internet plan isn’t a huge priority, and is great for basic social media usage, emailing and web surfing.